joe-opensrc/ftrack/README.md

 Caveats:

 USE AS-IS\

 It has only received minimal testing;\
-it's a midly useful "vanity project",\
+it's a midly useful "folly project",\
 backup your files if unsure ;D

+When adding files, they automaticall get commited into git, so the name is slightly disingenuous ;)

-Deletions are tricky to handle, so be sparing on those for now...
+Deletions are tricky to handle, so be sparing with those for now...

 USAGE:
 ```